fbpx

 • File your subsequent returns on time for the duration of the installment plan.

-• Note that all your future tax refunds will automatically go towards paying off your debt until the debt is paid (stimulus checks or Economic Impact Payments are not a tax refund, even though they are sent out via the Treasury and IRS).
+• Note that all your future tax refunds will automatically go towards paying off your debt until the debt is paid (stimulus checks or Economic Impact Payments are not a tax refunds, even though they are sent out via the Treasury and IRS).

 What if I Don’t Pay?